pbnath/kubernetes-the-hard-way/docs/10-bootstrapping-kubernetes-workers.md

 }
 ```

-> Remember to run the above commands on worker node: `worker-1`
+> Remember to run the above commands on worker node: `node01`

 ## Verification

-[//]: # (host:master-1)
+[//]: # (host:controlplane01)

-Now return to the `master-1` node.
+Now return to the `controlplane01` node.

-List the registered Kubernetes nodes from the master node:
+List the registered Kubernetes nodes from the controlplane node:

 ```bash
 kubectl get nodes --kubeconfig admin.kubeconfig